 You will rest under our supervision in the office until you are ready to be taken home.
 You will be given postoperative instructions prior to discharge from our office.
 You will be given a postoperative kit will include prescriptions and written postoperative instructions.
-If you have any questions, please do not hesitate to call us at Torrance Office Phone Number 310-325-7800.
+If you have any questions, please do not hesitate to call us at Peninsula Oral Surgery & Implants Phone Number 310-325-7800.
 There will be a surgeon on call at all times (24 hours a day, 7 days a week).

 What Will I Feel Like after Wisdom Teeth Removal Surgery?

 On the first day after surgery you may experience some minor bleeding and pain.
 Individual reactions to surgery are variable.
 Swelling can be expected following the surgery.
 It usually peaks on the second day and begins resolving on the third day.
 You can limit the amount of swelling by using ice during the first day.
 You may notice that your jaw muscles are stiff and it is difficult to open your mouth normally.
 You will probably want to limit your activities for a few days.
 We ask that you follow your post-operative instructions closely.
 Doing so will make you as comfortable as possible during the first few days following your procedure.
 Please allow time for your body to begin healing before resuming an active social, academic, or athletic schedule.
 Most patients feel like they are over the hump and on their way to recovery in 3 to 5 days.

 Do You Or A Loved One Need Your Wisdom Teeth Removed?

 Our caring staff is here to help you if you have any questions.